Blaizzy/mlx-embeddings/docs/FAQ.md

 Note that pinned, outdated formulae that another formula depends on need to be upgraded when required as we do not allow formulae to be built against non-latest versions.

 ## How do I uninstall old versions of a formula?
-By default, Homebrew does not uninstall old versions of a formula, so over time you will accumulate old versions.
-To remove them, simply use:
+Before `v1.9.0`, Homebrew did not uninstall old versions of a formula, so over time you will accumulate old versions.
+After `v1.9.0`, Homebrew introduced optional automatic cleanup via the `HOMEBREW_INSTALL_CLEANUP` environment variable.
+After `v2.0.0`, Homebrew's default behavior changed to automatically uninstall old versions of a formula every 30 days.

+To remove them manually, simply use:

     brew cleanup <formula>